pivotal-cf/docs-pks/create-cluster.hbs.md

 pkscommand: create
 ---

-This topic describes how to create a Kubernetes cluster using the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI).
+This topic describes how to create a Kubernetes cluster using the {{  vars.product_full }} Command Line Interface (TKGI CLI).

 ## <a id='overview'></a>Overview